NuSpaceSim/nuSpaceSim/README.md

 # νSpaceSim

-This is the beta release of the *nuSpaceSim* simulator tool!
+This is the beta release of the *nuspacesim* simulator tool!

 This package simulates upward-going electromagnetic air showers caused by neutrino interactions with the atmosphere.
 It calculates the tau neutrino acceptance for the